 However, we do not want to forget about standard English, accept everything learners write, and send them on, unaware of the conventions and grammar of standard English.
 They will almost surely be penalized in further education or on the job for not using standard English.

-We would do them a disservice not to teach them standard English; as they gradually emerge as more fluent and confident readers, as they begin to make the transition to further education, they must come to learn to speak and write standard English when it is appropriate.
+We would do them a disservice not to teach them standard English; as they gradually emerge as more fluent and confident readers, as they begin to make the transition to further education, they can make decisions about where and when to speak and write standard English.
+They can decide about where and when to speak the language of their community.
+And we can support them in their decisions, and recognize the conflicts that they have when making that decision.

 What can the literacy practitioner do?